zhirihuixin/wzh_private/INSTALL.md

-# Installing PytorchEveryThing
+# Installing Pet

-This document covers how to install PytorchEveryThing, its dependencies (including Pytorch), and the COCO dataset.
+This document covers how to install Pet, its dependencies (including Pytorch), and the COCO dataset.

-- For general information about PytorchEveryThing, please see [`README.md`](README.md).
+- For general information about Pet, please see [`README.md`](README.md).

 **Requirements:**

 - NVIDIA GPU, Linux, Python3.5
-- Pytorch-0.4, various standard Python packages, and the COCO API; Instructions for installing these dependencies are found below
+- Pytorch-1.1, various standard Python packages, NVIDIA apex and the COCO API; Instructions for installing these dependencies are found below

 **Notes:**

-- PytorchEveryThing has been tested extensively with CUDA 8.0 and cuDNN 6.0.21.
+- PytorchEveryThing has been tested extensively with CUDA 10.0 and cuDNN 7.5.1.

 ## Python3.5